sgpinkus/audio-trap/README.md

 # Overview
-Audio Trap monitors some audio input device and records for a set period of time when the sound level from the source exceeds a threshold, then stop recording a few second after the sound level from the device drops below that threshold.
+Audio Trap monitors some audio input device and records for a set period of time when the sound level from the source exceeds a threshold, then stops recording a few second after the sound level from the device drops below another lower threshold.
 It can run in command line or GUI mode.
-The GUI alows you to configure setting and test sound level thresholds to get them right.
+The GUI allows you to configure setting and test sound level thresholds to get them right.

 # Requirements